 IF YOU HAD SYMPTOMS AND YOUR TEST COMES BACK POSITIVE:

 Stay at home and self-isolate.
 This means stay in a separate bedroom, and if possible, use a separate bathroom.
 If you live with other people who were not tested, you should not eat meals or sit around the house together.
 Stay at least 6 feet from each other as much as possible.
-Continue self-isolating until at least 10 days have passed since your symptoms began AND you have not had a fever for at least 3 full days (72 hours) without using fever-reducing medication AND other symptoms are greatly improved.
-For more information of what to do after testing positive, see the following guidance:
+You must self-isolate until 1 full day (or24 hours) has passed since you had a fever without the use of fever-reducing medications AND other symptoms are greatly improved AND at least 10 days have passed since symptoms first started, or, if you had no symptoms, stay home 10 days after you received your positive test results:

 Positive COVID-19 Test: Instructions & Next Steps - English Spanish